Saietta Group

-In June 2021, Saietta listed on the London Stock Exchange’s AIM market, raising gross proceeds of £37.5 million with an approximate market capitalisation of £102.1 million at the issue price.
+In June 2021, Saietta was listed on the London Stock Exchange's AIM market, raising gross proceeds of £37.5 million with an approximate market capitalisation of £102.1 million at the issue price.

-In April 2022, Saietta Group announced that it was taking on a former ZF Automotive manufacturing facility in Sunderland, UK, with a view to producing 100,000 motors per annum in the first phase.
-The agreement enabled Saietta to meet its stated objective of establishing a UK pilot production facility significantly ahead of its 2024 target.
+In April 2022, Saietta Group announced that it was opening a former ZF Automotive manufacturing facility in Sunderland, UK, with a goal to produce 100,000 motors per annum in the first phase.
+The agreement (what agreement?) enabled Saietta to meet its stated objective of establishing a UK pilot production facility significantly ahead of its 2024 target.

-Current business areas include market research and product definition, CAE and simulation, motor-controller electrical and mechanical integration, prototype build and rigorous testing on rigs and 20 miles of private roads.
+Current business areas include market research and product definition, CAE simulation, motor-controller electrical development, mechanical integration, prototype building, rigorous testing on rigs (not sure what rigs are), and building 20 miles of private roads.

+Saietta Group PLC entered administration on 4 March 2024.
+The assets and Intellectual Property (IP) rights of Saietta Group PLC were acquired by EXEDY Group in April 2024.

 History

 Founding

 Saietta was originally incorporated under the name Agility Racing Limited in 2008, with the aim of becoming a manufacturer of electric motorcycles.
 In 2011, it changed its name to Agility Global Limited and on 6 June 2015, changed its name to Saietta Group Limited.

-Under the Agility Racing Ltd and Agility Global Ltd names, the Group developed and marketed a number of working prototype variants of high-powered electric motorcycles under the brand name “Saietta” – meaning “thunderbolt” in the Italian language.
+Under the Agility Racing Ltd and Agility Global Ltd names, the Group developed and marketed a number of working prototype variants of high-powered electric motorcycles under the brand name “Saietta” – meaning “thunderbolt” in the Italian language..

 In 2015, the Group relocated from central London to its current headquarters in Oxfordshire, UK, which provided expanded high-tech facilities for design, development and testing and development, on a former military air field, with test and validation track availability.